KyloIO/kylo-docs/installation/EMR5.15PersistentClusterWithEdgeNode.rst

 You can either create a new EMR cluster or leverage an existing EMR cluster that you have.
 This section provides an example on how to spin up an EMR cluster

 1. Create an S3 bucket for your EMR cluster.
 It must be in the same region as the EMR cluster

 2. Create a folder in the S3 bucket called "logs".

 3. Click the button to create an EMR cluster

 4. Go to the advanced settings and make sure Hadoop, Hive, Spark, Tez, and HCatalog are chosen

 |create_emrcluster_options_image|

 5. Choose the hardware to meet your requirements

 |emr_hardware_config_image|

 6. For logging, choose the S3 bucket and folder you created.
 For example, s3://my.bucket/logs/

 7. Complete the rest of the steps and create the EMR cluster

 Create a Kylo EMR edge node
 ===========================

-The next step is to create a new CentOS EC2 instance to install.
+The next step is to create a new CentOS EC2 instance to install Kylo on.
+Make sure to create it in the same VPC and Subnet as the EMR cluster

 1. Go to the EC2 page and click on "Launch Instance" in the same region you created the EMR cluster in.

 2. Under "AWS Marketplace" choose the "CentOS 7 (x86_64) - with Updates HVM" AMI.

- 3. Make sure to choose at least with at least 8 vCPUs and 16GB RAM
+3. Make sure to choose at least 8 vCPUs and 16GB RAM

 4. Create the EC2 instance in the same VPC as the EMR cluster

 5. Finish creating and launching your EC2 instance

 Configure Security Groups
 =========================

+For this installation we will open up all ports between the EMR master, slave, and Kylo edge node.
+If you prefer to open up only the required ports please see the :doc:`dependencies page <../installation/Dependencies>`

 1. Modify the Master and Slave security groups to allow access from the Kylo EC2 instance.
 2. Modify the security group for the Kylo edge node to allow access from the master and slave nodes

 Install Kylo on Edge Node
 =========================

 1. SSH into the edge node and su to the root user
 2. Run the following commands

 .. code-block:: console